papajan3000/faust-macrogen-graph/README.md

 # faust-macrogen-graph
-Creation of a graph which represents an absolute order of the creation date of the manuscripts based on the macrogenesis of the digital Faust-Edition (http://www.faustedition.net/).
+Creation of a graph which represents an absolute order of the creation date of the manuscripts based on the macrogenesis of the digital <b>Faust-Edition<b> (http://www.faustedition.net/).
 To learn more about the problems of an absolute manuscript order see: http://faustedition.net/intro_macrogenesis

+## 1. The issue of manuscript macrogenesis
+The digital

-## 1. xml file structure
+## ?. xml file structure
-### 1.1 date
+### ?.1 date
 <i>item release date between @notBefore and @notAfter</i>
 ```xml
 <date notBefore="year-month-day" notAfter="year-month-day">